Econ Market Research

 • Increasing Demand for Poultry Products

 The global demand for poultry products such as meat and eggs is on the rise due to their affordability and high protein content.
-Poultry is often considered a healthier alte ative to red meat, leading to increased consumption worldwide.
+Poultry is often considered a healthier alternative to red meat, leading to increased consumption worldwide.
 As a result, poultry farmers are expanding their operations to meet this growing demand.
 To ensure the health and productivity of their flocks, farmers are increasingly adopting vaccination programs to prevent diseases that can lead to significant economic losses.
 Effective vaccination helps maintain the health of poultry, thereby supporting continuous and reliable production, which is crucial for meeting market demands.

 • Advancements in Vaccine Technology